rng-guy/NFSMWBartender/README.txt

 ── ■ 3.2 - WHAT SHOULD I KNOW ABOUT THE "ADVANCED" FEATURE SET? ■ - - - - - - - - - - - - - - - - -

-Within this subsection, "this feature set" always refers to the "Advanced" feature set.
+(In this subsection, "this feature set" always refers to the "Advanced" feature set.)

 IN GENERAL: